Why do so many businesses invest in blogs? The answer is simple. Sales.

 #3 Lead Generation Metrics

-Finally, these are the metrics that matter most because they tell you if your marketing efforts are turning traffic into leads and ultimately into paying customers (sales).
+Finally, these metrics matter most because they tell you if your marketing efforts turn traffic into leads and ultimately into paying customers (sales).
 With lead generation metrics, you can know how your blog posts contribute to that aim.

 Specifically, you should measure: